 a.
-Please tick which services are connected supplier: d to your property and give details of the
+Please tick which services are connecte supplier:

 Services Connected Supplier

-Gas or liquid petroleum gas
+Gas or liquid petroleum gas ⊠

-Water mains or private water supply Ø
+Water mains or private water supply

-Electricity
+Electricity ⊠

 Mains drainage

 Telephone

-Cable TV or satellite
+Cable TV or satellite ×

 Broadband

-b. is there a septic tank system at your p property?
-Please select
+b.
+Is there a septic tank system at your p : h al Yes

-If you have answered yes, please answe er the two questions below: 165

-(i) Do you have appropriate consents for the discharge from your septic tank?
-Please select
+(i) Do you have appropriate consents for Yes

-(ii) Do you have a maintenance contract for your septic tank?
-Please select
+(ii) Do you have a maintenance contract No

-If you have answered yes, please give de have a maintenance contract: etails of the company with which you NO
+If you have answered yes, please give de have a maintenance contract:

-11. Responsibilities for shared or common areas [ a.
+11. Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-If you have answered yes, please give details: Please select b.
+If you have answered yes, please give details: No b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes, please give details: Please select C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Please select d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bln or to maintain your boundaries?
-If you have answered yes, please give details: Please select e.
+If you have answered yes, please give details: No C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give details: Land also owned by the seller Yes e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes, please give details: Please select f.
+If you have answered yes, please give details: Land also owned by the seller Yes f.
 As far as you are aware, is there a public right of way across any part of your property (public right of way is a way over privately-owned)?
-If you have answered yes, please give details: Please select 12.
-Charges associated with your property а.
+If you have answered yes, please give details: No 12.
+Charges associated with your property a.
 Is there a factor or property manager for your property?
-If you have answered yes , please provide the name and address, and give details of any deposit held and approximate charges: Please select NO b.
+If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: No b.
 Is there a common buildings insurance policy?
-If you have answered yes , is the cost of the insurance included in your monthly/annual factor's charges?
-Please select с.
-Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stalr fund.
+If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
+Yes C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
+N/A